keiko713/vacuum-simulator/README.md

 feature.
 You can use the VACUUM Simulator in pganalyze too, using your actual database usage.

-Big thanks to pganalyze for letting this project go open source and for letting me use some of our database data as examples.
+Big thanks to pganalyze for letting this project go open source and for providing reference data from pganalyze's own database as examples.